pestrela/music/traktor/README.md

 The overall integration is better, of course, which is a plus if you prefer plug-and-play vs customization.
 \
 But in the end its really the big jogswheels that is the crucial deal breaker; This was completely abandoned by NI in 2014 with the release of the S8, and was only picked-up in 2018 with the S4MK3 (although, in my opinion, still not the same as the DDJ-1000).

+## Comparison to DDJ-SZ1 and AKAI AMX

+Besides [my DDJ-1000](#why-is-ddj-1000-my-hardware-of-choice), I have several other controllers fully [mapped to Traktor](#What-are-your-main-Traktor-mappings).
+Differences are:

+DDJ-SZ1:
+* Very spacious

 # Custom Mappings